Brooklyn Bridge Park: Construction

+Operation

+Work on a new entrance pavilion at Pier 1 commenced in July 2023, and a pop-up skating rink called Glide opened at the park that December.
+After the park's completion, Michael Van Valkenburgh published a book about the park's development in 2024.
+Curbed architectural critic Justin Davidson wrote that the park was successful in part because Van Valkenburgh remained involved in the project long after it was complete.
+Davidson wrote that landscape features were combined to make the park "spectacular but un-precious, informal but highly artificial, tough enough to withstand crowds and violent weather".
+At the time, the park had 5 million annual visitors, of which only a third came from the surrounding neighborhood.
+The operator of the park's marina filed for Chapter 11 bankruptcy protection in September 2024, and the Pier 1 pavilion opened in April 2025.

+Effects

 Since opening, the park has led to the construction of residential developments with some of the most expensive housing units in Brooklyn.
 This included a $19.2 million penthouse, which became the most expensive home in Brooklyn when it was put up for sale in 2017.
 However, during the development of Brooklyn Bridge Park, groups filed several lawsuits to stop the construction of various developments in the park.
 A 2014 lawsuit, alleging that a hotel at Pier 1 was too tall, was dismissed in June 2015.
 Two other suits to halt the construction of an adjacent condominium complex were dismissed in September 2015 and in June 2016.
 A fourth lawsuit concerning two residential buildings at Pier 6 resulted in a settlement in May 2015 where the heights of these buildings were reduced.

 Park sections

 Brooklyn Bridge Park spans 85 acre of the East River waterfront in the Brooklyn Heights and Dumbo neighborhoods of Brooklyn.
 The park is divided into eleven sections: Piers 1 through 6; Fulton Ferry Landing; Brooklyn Bridge Plaza; Empire Fulton Ferry; Main Street; and John Street.
 Each of these sections features unique topographies, plantings, amenities, and cultural artifacts and installations, and the Brooklyn–Queens Greenway spans the park, as does the Brooklyn Waterfront Greenway.